zestyxyz/docs/guides/for-creators/automation.md

 ![Automation Guide](../../.gitbook/assets/Automation.png)

 4. Once the transaction is confirmed on-chain, the bot will begin to manage your auctions.
-The onchain calls are triggered once every 4 hours, give it a while to begin running functions onchain.
+The onchain calls are triggered once every 4 hours.
+As such, it will take a while before the on-chain calls happen, do be patient.

-5. To be notified on when you need to approve auctions, head over to our [Discord](https://discord.gg/AgmSxXNdnQ) and go to the `#bot-commands` channel.
+5. To be notified on when you need to approve or reject auctions, head over to our [Discord](https://discord.gg/AgmSxXNdnQ) and go to the `#bot-commands` channel.
 Type `>notify` and you will be guided through a set of prompts on your Discord Direct Messages.
-After which, `Bob the Bot` in the Zesty Discord will inform you when you have spaces to approve or reject.
+After which, `Bob the Bot` in the Zesty Discord will inform you when you have auctions to approve or reject.

 ![Get Notified](../../.gitbook/assets/Automation_notify.png)